MRtrix3/mrtrix3/docs/reference/commands/dwi2response.rst

 Options specific to the 'tournier' algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- **-number** Number of single-fibre voxels to use when calculating response function
+- **-number voxels** Number of single-fibre voxels to use when calculating response function

-- **-iter_voxels** Number of single-fibre voxels to select when preparing for the next iteration (default = 10 x value given in -number)
+- **-iter_voxels voxels** Number of single-fibre voxels to select when preparing for the next iteration (default = 10 x value given in -number)

-- **-dilate** Number of mask dilation steps to apply when deriving voxel mask to test in the next iteration
+- **-dilate passes** Number of mask dilation steps to apply when deriving voxel mask to test in the next iteration

-- **-max_iters** Maximum number of iterations
+- **-max_iters iterations** Maximum number of iterations

 Options for importing the diffusion gradient table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^